Carbon Neutral Cities Alliance

 The Southeast Sustainability Directors Network accelerates and scales implementation of local government sustainability best practices in a nine-state region in the Southeast (Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee).
 Members collaborate to solve problems, create innovative and equitable solutions, and influence decision makers.

-The Urban Drawdown Initiative (UDI) was established to accelerate the development of carbon drawdown strategies that simultaneously improve the resilience, productivity, and equity-based community development of urban and rural areas.
+Nature-Based Climate Initiatives (NCI) —formerly the Urban Drawdown Initiative— was established to accelerate the development of carbon drawdown strategies that simultaneously improve the resilience, productivity, and equity-based community development of urban and rural areas.
 The current focus is on working with cities and other leading climate action organizations to build tools and systems enabling carbon management through urban forestry, organic “waste” management, local agriculture, bioenergy/biochar, and other green infrastructure.
 These strategies will enable cities to integrate both their globally focused climate mitigation (emissions reduction) strategies with their locally focused climate resilience strategies in ways that optimize the use of limited public resources.
 Actions now being developed will result in large-scale carbon drawdown into living systems (trees, soils, riparian and aquatic systems) that then deliver critical local ecosystems services such as urban heat island management, improved storm water management, enhanced local food production, improved air quality, and other community health and security benefits.